KseniyaShestakova/Python_quest_MIPT/README.md

 ### Installing necessary libraries:
 Make sure you have installed python libraries, which are necessary for running this quest!
-They are 'keyboard','termcolor' and 'random'
+They are 'keyboard','termcolor','random' and 'sys'
 ```
 apt install python3 python3-pip
 apt install python3-termcolor